Introduction to database translation

 Switching between languages

 Once you have run the automated translation process, you can view the translated forms by changing your language.
-You can switch your language temporarily by choosing "Switch language" from the profile menu:
+You can switch your language temporarily using the Languages button:

 If you switch to a language for which the database has translations available, the translated version will be displayed.